fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

 5. **Preprocessing with Apache Spark and PySpark**: Apache Spark and PySpark are used to preprocess the data.
 This is is implemented in the file spark_preprocessing.pyin the following steps:

-Importing Dependencies: The required libraries, such as pyspark, pandas, and specific modules from pyspark.sql, are imported.
-Initializing Spark Session: The code initializes a Spark session with the application name 'eCommerce' and specific configuration settings.
-Defining Schema: The expected schema for the eCommerce dataset is defined using the StructType and StructField classes.
-Loading the Dataset: The code loads the eCommerce dataset from a CSV file, applying the defined schema to the DataFrame.
-Data Type Transformation: The code converts specific columns to their proper data types using the withColumn and cast functions.
-Date Transformation: The 'created_at', 'Working Date', and 'Customer Since' columns are transformed from strings to the DateType using the to_date function.
-Additional Data Transformation: The 'created_at' column is split into 'year', 'month', and 'day' columns using Spark SQL functions.
-Filtering Invalid Rows: Rows with 'Year' values outside the range of 1900-2100 are filtered out using the filter function.
-Converting to Pandas DataFrame: The Spark DataFrame is converted to a Pandas DataFrame for further processing or analysis.
-Exporting to CSV: The Pandas DataFrame is written to a CSV file named 'ml_output.csv' with headers, no index, and overwrite mode.
+First, it imports the required dependencies, including pyspark and pandas.
+Then, a Spark session is initialized with specific configuration settings.
+The code defines the expected schema for the dataset using the StructType and StructField classes.
+Next, it loads the eCommerce dataset from a CSV file, applying the defined schema to create a DataFrame.
+Data type transformations are applied to specific columns using the withColumn and cast functions.
+Date columns ('created_at', 'Working Date', and 'Customer Since') are transformed from strings to the DateType using the to_date function.
+Additional transformations split the 'created_at' column into 'year', 'month', and 'day' columns using Spark SQL functions.
+Invalid rows with 'Year' values outside the range of 1900-2100 are filtered out.
+The Spark DataFrame is then converted to a Pandas DataFrame for further processing or analysis.
+Finally, the resulting Pandas DataFrame is exported to a CSV file named 'ml_output.csv' in overwrite mode, including headers and without an index.

 6. **Machine Learning with Spark MLlib and scikitlearn**: Spark MLlib & scikitlean were utilized to perform feature selection and initial machine learning tasks on the preprocessed data.

-Importing Dependencies: The required libraries, such as pandas, sklearn, xgboost, and matplotlib.pyplot, are imported.
+As a demonstration of the pipeline capabilities, only basic machine learning tasks are showcased.
-Copying the DataFrame: The pandas DataFrame pandas_df obtained from Spark preprocessing is copied to df_ecommerce.
-Removing Columns with Missing Values: Columns with more than 50% missing values are removed from the DataFrame using the dropna function.
-Dropping Rows with Missing Values: Rows with any remaining missing values are dropped from the DataFrame.
+Firstly, the necessary dependencies are imported, including pandas, sklearn, xgboost, and matplotlib.pyplot.
+The pandas DataFrame obtained from Spark preprocessing is copied to a new DataFrame named df_ecommerce.
+Columns with a significant number of missing values are removed using the dropna function, followed by the removal of rows with any remaining missing values from the DataFrame.
-Filtering Columns: A subset of columns to be used in the classification task is selected and stored in column_list.
-Label Encoding: The categorical feature "sku" is encoded using LabelEncoder from sklearn.preprocessing, and the encoded values are stored in a new column called "sku_encoded".
+Next, a subset of columns is selected for the classification task and stored in the column_list variable.
+The categorical feature "sku" is label encoded using the LabelEncoder from the sklearn.preprocessing module, and the encoded values are added as a new column named "sku_encoded" to the DataFrame.

-Subset the DataFrame: The DataFrame is further subsetted to include only the columns specified in column_list.
-One-Hot Encoding: The categorical variables "category_name_1" and "payment_method" are one-hot encoded using pd.get_dummies.
-Splitting the Data: The DataFrame is split into features (X) and the target variable (y).
-The data is further split into training and testing sets using train_test_split from sklearn.model_selection.
+The DataFrame is further subsetted to include only the columns specified in column_list.
+Categorical variables "category_name_1" and "payment_method" are one-hot encoded using the pd.get_dummies function, expanding them into multiple binary columns.
+The data is split into features (X) and the target variable (y).
+The dataset is then divided into training and testing sets using the train_test_split function from sklearn.model_selection.

-Decision Tree Classifier: A decision tree classifier is initialized, trained on the training data, and used to make predictions on the testing data.
-The accuracy of the model is calculated using accuracy_score from sklearn.metrics.
-Plotting the Decision Tree: A decision tree classifier is initialized with a maximum depth of 3, fitted to the training data, and plotted using plot_tree from sklearn.tree and matplotlib.pyplot.
-Random Forest Classifier: A random forest classifier is initialized, trained on the training data, and used to make predictions on the testing data.
-The accuracy of the model is calculated using accuracy_score.
-XGBoost Classifier: An XGBoost classifier is initialized, trained on the training data, and used to make predictions on the testing data.
-The accuracy of the model is calculated using accuracy_score.
+A decision tree classifier is initialized, trained on the training data, and used to make predictions on the testing data.
+The accuracy of the decision tree model is calculated using the accuracy_score function from sklearn.metrics.
+Additionally, a decision tree classifier with a maximum depth of 3 is initialized, fitted to the training data, and plotted using the plot_tree function from sklearn.tree and matplotlib.pyplot.
+A random forest classifier is also initialized, trained on the training data, and used to make predictions on the testing data.
+The accuracy of the random forest model is calculated using accuracy_score.
+Furthermore, an XGBoost classifier is initialized, trained on the training data, and used to make predictions on the testing data.
+The accuracy of the XGBoost model is calculated using accuracy_score.

+The preprocessing has a csv output which can be fed into a deep learning module using the tensorflow image which has intergrated Keras.